Korean Americans

-Korean Americans are Americans of full or partial Korean ethnic descent.
+Korean Americans are Americans who have full or partial Korean ethnic ancestry.
 While the broader term Overseas Korean in America may refer to all ethnic Koreans residing in the United States, the specific designation of Korean American implies the holding of American citizenship.

 As of 2022, there are 1.5–1.8 million Americans of Korean descent, of whom roughly 1.04 million were born abroad, accounting for 8% of all Asian Americans and 0.5% of the total U.S. population.
-However, prominent scholars and Korean associations claim that the Korean American population exceeds 2.5–3 million, which would make it the largest community Overseas Koreans in the world, ahead of China's 2.1 million.
+However, prominent scholars and Korean associations claim that the Korean American population exceeds 2.5–3 million, which would make it the largest community of Overseas Koreans in the world, ahead of China's 2.1 million.

 Nearly the entire population of Korean Americans traces its ancestry to South Korea (Republic of Korea), with North Korea (Democratic People's Republic of Korea) accounting for a negligible number.
 An estimated 20,000 second generation Korean Americans are "dual citizens by birth" of South Korea and the United States of America (선천적 한미 복수국적자).

 In contrast to Northeast Asia, which is grappling with significantly low birth rates, the number of Korean Americans with both parents from Korea is growing by 5.9%.
 Moreover, the population of those with mixed heritage is increasing at a rate of 16.5%.